Improving Genomic Prediction using High-dimensional Secondary Phenotypes: the Genetic Latent Factor Approach: Discussion

 \section{Discussion}

-With the recent innovations in HTP techniques and the corresponding increase in data available to plant breeders, the development of methodology for integrating this data has become increasingly relevant.
-We have shown that the proposed methodology gfBLUP performs on par or better than alternatives and is able to integrate secondary HTP data efficiently without loss of interpretability.
+With the recent innovations in HTP techniques and the corresponding increase in data available to plant breeders, the development of methodology for integrating these data has become increasingly relevant.
+We have developed a pipeline approach that combines classical factor analysis, which is typically applied to phenotypic data, with methods for high-dimensional settings and elements from mixed modeling approaches for genomic prediction.
+We have also adapted several of these elements to facilitate the modeling of genetic and non-genetic sources of variation, showing the strength of combining existing methodologies and making critical changes that allow these methods to be applied to different types of data.
+We have shown that the proposed methodology glfBLUP performs on par or better than alternatives and is able to integrate secondary HTP data efficiently without loss of interpretability.

 We used simulations to evaluate the impact of several genetic parameters on model performance.
 Of these parameters, the focal trait heritability is of particular interest.
-One of the key motivations for the use of secondary data in multivariate genomic prediction is the belief that this data can improve predictions in cases where the focal trait phenotype has low heritability \citep{Lopez-Cruzetal_2020}.
-The proposed gfBLUP performs well in such cases due to its unsupervised nature.
-It does not suffer from overfitting at low focal trait heritabilities like some alternative approaches.
+One of the key motivations for the use of secondary data in multivariate genomic prediction is the belief that these data can improve predictions in cases where the focal trait phenotype has low heritability \citep{Lopez-Cruzetal_2020}.
+The proposed glfBLUP performs well in such cases due to its unsupervised nature.
+It does not suffer from overfitting at low focal trait heritabilities like some alternative approaches seem to do.

+Our approach also does not rely as heavily on hyperparameter tuning as approaches such as deep learning.
+The performance of the neural networks on both the simulated data as well as the real data was significantly lower than any of the other models.
+This could very well be a result of the chosen architecture and hyperparameters not being optimal.
+This result immediately showcases the difficulty with many machine learning approaches.
+Proper hyperparameter tuning is either time consuming, computationaly expensive, or both.
+We thus view the minimal required tuning in glfBLUP as a major advantage.